medplum/medplum/packages/docs/docs/tutorials/security/google-auth.md

 ## Add Google Client ID to your Project

-TODO: In your Project admin page, enter your Client ID and Client Secret
+Go to the [sites](https://app.medplum.com/admin/sites) section of your admin console to set up your domain.

 ## Add Google Client ID to your SignInForm